 The main management objective is to increase the area of open heathland and reduce the areas of trees and scrub (particularly birch).
 However, significant areas of woodland and many of the established trees will be kept so that as wide a variety of wildlife habitats as possible is retained.
 Four Dartmoor ponies have grazed the western half of the common since June 2008.
 In September 2012 a project to install cattle grids on the Dunham road was completed, and the ponies are now able to graze the entire site.
 The ponies’ job is to keep the existing open areas clear of scrub, and maintain a diverse range of plants.

-(The previous management plan produced by Norfolk County Council in September 2001 can be viewed here.)
+10 year management plan – “Litcham Common – The next Ten Years” produced by Norfolk County Council in September 2001

 The importance of the common to local people is also recognised, with the provision of a car park, benches and the regular maintenance of the footpaths.
 Visitors to the common can enjoy many wild flowers such as heather, devils bit and harebells.
 Their continued presence bears testimony to the work carried out since 1984.